 However, the dissenters didn’t disappear.
 In fact, the constitutionality issue wasn’t resolved until 1937 when it was upheld by two Supreme Court decisions on the same day: Steward Machine Company v.
 Davis and Helvering v.
 Davis.

 Because Article 1, Section 8 of the U.S. Constitution grants Congress the power to collect taxes specifically for the “general welfare of the United States,” the Social Security Act was deemed constitutional.
-This is strikingly similar to the court's ruling on the Affordable Care Act (the ACA or Obamacare) when it held that the federal government has the power to mandate that all Americans purchase health insurance.
+This is strikingly similar to the court’s ruling on the Patient Protection and Affordable Care Act (PPACA or Obamacare) when it held that the federal government has the power to mandate that all Americans purchase health insurance.
 This was upheld by the current Supreme Court on the grounds that the fine imposed on those who fail to comply with Obamacare is considered a tax.
 In 1937, eligible workers began contributing to Social Security.

-Social Security wasn't without its problems in terms of the benefits to society.
+Social Security wasn’t without its problems in terms of the benefits to society.
 In the beginning of the program, up to half the labor force was excluded, including agricultural workers, government employees, many teachers, nurses, hospital employees and others.
-Moreover, two-thirds to as much as 80% of African-Americans were excluded.
+Moreover, two-thirds to as much as 80 percent of African-Americans were excluded.
 The first monthly benefit check was received by Ida May Fuller on Jan.
 31, 1940, in the amount of $22.54 (approximately $375 today).